Runtime Prevention

 Can Runtime Prevention break applications?

-Runtime Prevention is designed to block only malicious execution paths.
-Normal application behavior is not affected.
+No, Runtime Prevention is designed to block malicious execution paths while allowing legitimate application behavior to continue normally.

 Where does Runtime Prevention run?